Troubleshooting Porsche ABS and PSM Problems

 If you are getting ABS failure and PSM failure, drive to the workshop message on the dashboard; when you press the brake pedal or start to drive, the problem may be the brake light switch.

-This problem can affect any Porsche, including 911, or Cayman; the brake light switch is very inexpensive and takes only a few minutes to replace.
-The Porsche brake light switch is mounted above the brake pedal.
+This problem can affect any Porsche, including 911 or Cayman.
+The brake light switch is mounted above the brake pedal and is very inexpensive, taking only a few minutes to replace.

 You can determine if the brake light switch is defective by looking at the brake light bulb.
-If the bulb is not busted but does not work when depressing brakes, the brake light switch is faulty already.
+If the bulb is not busted but does not work when depressing the brakes, the brake light switch is already faulty.

 To determine why your Porsche ABS and PSM lights come on, you need to diagnose the problem.
 Start by reading the fault codes from the ABS module.
 Do not replace parts based on what you read online.

 Pay attention when installing a new brake light switch.
 The switch has a self-adjusting mechanism.
-Check the operation of the plunger after you replace the brake light switch.
+After you replace the brake light switch, check the operation of the plunger.

 Related fault codes: P0571, P1574 – Brake switch signal implausible.
 4340 stop light switch defective, Porsche DME fault code 364.